5 Reasons To Quit Facebook

-One of my cousins, to be specific, fell in this second category which raised my eyebrow(s).
-He’s computer-literate (well, much more than that), uses internet and it shouldn’t be any tough for him to adapt Facebook.
+One of my cousins, to be specific, fell into this second category which raised my eyebrow(s).
+He’s computer-literate (well, much more than that), uses the internet and it shouldn’t be any tough for him to adapt Facebook.
 His wife’s already there.
 We are a Facebook-recognized family, with almost everyone there except him.
 Being a devotee I felt the urge to ask him to join the fraternity.

 3. You Are Your Facebook Profile – And NOT Vice Versa: By now, we’re clear that if we have any life, it must reflect on Facebook.
 If you recently got married, your wedding pictures must be up immediately.
-No matter you’re out on honeymoon, you’re slow if you waited till your return.
+No matter if you’re out on your honeymoon, you’re slow if you waited till your return.

 What more?
-'He didn’t comment on my wall-post.
+'He didn’t comment on my wall post.
 Mean!'
 'He didn’t like my vacation album.
 Attitude, eh?
 I’ll never take his calls again.'

 These are just the first few points I could jot down.
 There surely are a thousand others.

-Please add to these points - who knows some day we may get convinced to walk out of 'social utility that connects people with friends and others who work, study and live around them'.
+Please add to these points.
+Who knows someday we may get convinced to walk out of 'social utility that connects people with friends and others who work, study and live around them'.

 Bonus Video: (Jan 20, 2015 Update)